Uzumaki-Naruto07/Tamkeen-Ai/TamkeenAI_CareerSystem/README.md

    - Email: demo@tamkeen.ai
    - Password: tamkeen2023

+   You can also use these test accounts:
+   - For admin access: admin@tamkeen.ai
+   - For regular user access: user@tamkeen.ai
+   - Password for both: password

 2. Complete your profile information to get personalized recommendations.

 3. Explore the dashboard widgets to see your career progress.